craftcms/docs/docs/4.x/console-commands.md

 --set
 : An attribute name that should be set for each of the elements.
 The value will be determined by --to.

+--set-enabled-for-site
+: The site-enabled status that should be set on the entry, for the site it’s initially being saved/propagated to.

 --to